FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

 land-cover classes (see [Defining simulation pixels and ecolocations](#bboreal-forestedPix-ecolocations)).

-If a `studyAreaLarge` is supplied, the module uses it for parameter estimation to account for larger spatial variability.
+If a `studyArea_biomassParam` is supplied, the module uses it for parameter estimation to account for larger spatial variability.

 In the next sections, we describe in greater detail the various data processing